PinguinoIDE/pinguinoide.github.io/site/boards/README.md

-# Building a Pinguino board
+# Construindo uma placa Pinguino

 ::: tip
-This section is for build a board.
+Essa seçãoThis section is for build a board.
 If what you want is **to buy a board**, please go to the [getting-started/02-boards page](/getting-started/02-pinguino-boards).
 :::